tiffbogich/plom.io/README.md

 PLoM.io is the first open source initiative to coordinate the development of:

-1. domain-specific **layered formal grammars** for model semantics definitions (allowing to define models as data).
+1. Domain-specific **layered formal grammars** for model semantics definitions (allowing to define models as data).

-2. efficient (adapted to multi-core architecture and distributed computing) methods to implement and use these models.
+2. Efficient (adapted to multi-core architecture and distributed computing) methods to implement and use these models.

-3. a modern web platform to support social modeling and facilitate the interaction with models running the cloud from any device with a web browser.
+3. A modern web platform to support social modeling and facilitate the interaction with models running the cloud from any device with a web browser.